Generalized solution for the Herman Protocol Conjecture: Main results

-where $a$, $b$ and $c$ are the ``distances'' between the three tokens at state $x$, i.e. the number of nodes on the arcs connecting two tokens while avoiding the third.
-(Note that this formula is obtained in the non-symmetrized setup hence it counts only the original nodes; with the new nodes $a$ show be $\frac{a}{2}$.)
-The main idea of the proof is to introduce a new ``potential'' $x\mapsto\Psi(x)\in[0,1]$, so something that measures how far our state is from the final state in expectation, whose growth speed can be estimated without trying to compute the original $\Phi$ potential for all the configurations with arbitrary number of tokens, what would not seem a doable quest.
+Just like $\Phi(x)$, the new potential $x\mapsto\Psi(x)\in[0,1]$ also measures how far our state is from the final state in expectation.
+The growth speed of $\Psi$ can be estimated without trying to compute the first potential $\Phi$ for all configurations with an arbitrary number of tokens, a seemingly impossible challenge.
+However, we can show that the two potentials are reasonably close to each other on three-token states; see Lemma~\ref{lem:interchange of potentials}.

-In the definition of $\Psi$ we will use the complex exponential function $k\mapsto e^{\frac{2\pi i}{2N}k}=e^{\frac{\pi i}{N}k}$.
-The purpose of it is just avoiding a new notation for the function which assigns the corresponding unit vector to the nodes, when the ring is embedded into the complex plane.
-However, this notation also contains implicitly an identification of the plane with the complex plane (what identification in principle got chosen when we numbered the nodes).
-In other words, we secretly chose a fixed direction what we should not totally forget about. \begin{defn} Let $x$ be an arbitrary state and assume that $1\leq x(1)<x(2)<\dots<x(N)\leq N$ where $x(j)$ is the position of the $j$'th token of the state $x$ using counter-clockwise enumeration of the tokens starting at direction $1\in\mathbb{C}$.
-Then the potential $\Psi$ is defined as
+In the definition of $\Psi$, we use the complex exponential function $k\mapsto e^{\frac{2\pi i}{2N}k}=e^{\frac{\pi i}{N}k}$.
+This notation also implicitly contains an identification of the circle with the complex unit circle (the identification was essentially chosen when we numbered the nodes); see the right side of Figure~\ref{fig:distandcomp}.
+This arbitrary choice could in principle cause some trouble.
+But as we will soon see, the potential $\Psi$ is invariant under rotation of the circle (i.e., the choice of the node with number 0), solving the issue; see Proposition~\ref{prop:properties of psi w proof}.

+\begin{defn} Let $x$ be an arbitrary state and assume that $0\leq x(1)<x(2)<\dots<x(K)\leq 2N-1$ where $x(j)$ is the position of the $j$'th token of the state $x$ using counter-clockwise enumeration of the tokens starting at the direction $1\in\mathbb{C}$ (the node with number 0); see the right side of Figure~\ref{fig:distandcomp}.
+Then the potential $\Psi$ is